 - Eat a low-fat diet

-If lifestyle changes alone fail to control symptoms, you may need to take proper medication.
+If lifestyle changes alone fail to control symptoms, you may need to take medicines.
 Your gastroenterologist may prescribe a medicine called a proton pump inhibitor (PPI).

 This helps block stomach acid production and help to heal the oesophagus.
 Alternatively, your gastroenterologist may also prescribe over the counter Antacids.